-Endevio, with its affiliate, is registered as an Authorised Registered Mandatory with the Malta Inland Revenue and is authorised to act as such, and assist in relation to the application for the special tax status.
+Endevio, with its affiliate, is registered as an Authorised Registered Mandatory with the Malta Inland Revenue and qualified to assist to the application for the special tax status.
 Upon qualification for the specific tax status, the Commissioner of Inland Revenue will notify the Authorised Registered Mandatory in writing.

 Final confirmation of the special tax status will be issued to the Authorised Registered Mandatory.
 Where the application is successful, the Commissioner shall determine in writing that the applicant qualifies for the special tax status under the Rules.

 Retirement is the next step in life.
 Malta offers some of the most attractive tax benefits on offer in Europe, offering many excellent options to consider.
 The Malta Retirement Programme Rules clarify concerns for individuals considering Malta as their top option.